ashwoodall/wikiviewer/README.md

 # wikiviewer
+Simple Wikipedia Viewer

-Uses Wikipedia API to display top 5 search results
+Uses Wikipedia API to display top 5 search results in a visually appealing way.

+This project was completed as part of the "Intermediate Front End Projects" on Free Code Camp.